LSX-UniWue/auswahl/doc/interval_selection.rst

 The idea is similar to :class:`sklearn.feature_selection.SequentialFeatureSelector` but this methods selects continuous sequences of features instead of single features.

+.. topic:: References:

+    * Zou Xiaobo, Zhao Jiewen, Li Yanxiao,
+      'Selection of the efficient wavelength regions in FT-NIR spectroscopy for determination of SSC of ‘Fuji’ apple based on BiPLS and FiPLS models', Vibrational Spectroscopy, vol. 44, no. 2, 220--227, 2007.

 .. _irf:

 Interval Random Frog